 Opher suggests being very specific about how you plan to help instead of leaving it up to your loved one to figure out what they need.
 “A lot of times when people say, ‘Let me know when you need help,’ the person who is grieving may not know what they need,” she says.
 “It can be more helpful to say, ‘Can I bring you dinner next Wednesday or mow your lawn’ or ‘I’m going to do [insert helpful thing here] for you.’”

-Again, it’s okay if you don’t know exactly what to say to someone who has suffered a loss.
+Again, it’s okay if you don’t know exactly what to say to someone who has lost a loved one.
 But taking your cues from them and acknowledging what has happened in the right moment can go a long way toward giving them a little comfort during this tough time.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.